dandigitrust/python-regparse/README.md

 - Unzip
 - Put it where you want, and then enjoy!

-I've tested/used on OSX and SIFT 3.0 - Should work fine if you follow the directions.
-Windows should also work fine.
+I've tested/used on OSX, Windows and SIFT 3.0.
+If pip doesn't work for you try easy_install.

 Want to Help?
 ==============